 This area introduces students to the various responsibilities and communication skills needed in theatre management.
 Students are provided the opportunity to develop effective management techniques while stage managing in the department.

-Professor William Marshall at UA Little Rock Department of Theatre Arts and Dance presents Scenic Design as a seamless fusion of space, text, and research.
+At UA Little Rock Department of Theatre Arts and Dance presents Scenic Design as a seamless fusion of space, text, and research.
 Students can create worlds where characters live, and this requires students to see themselves as a visual artist, learning design elements, sketching, drafting, the history of art, the intricacies of light and shadow, exploring shape and line in architecture, envisioning sculpture in furniture, while expressing emotion with color.